Click Here to See the Request Process Flow Chart

 The process for a request begins by choosing a service provider; if you elect to use Ability Unlimited as your provider, we will need the Provider Choice form; Release of Information form and your Identifying Information, completed and signed by you:

-Click here to go to our Intake Forms Page and complete all the questions listed, or you can complete paper forms by accessing the pdf links located at the bottom of this page.
+Complete the AT Intake Form, DME Intake Form, and/or EM Intake Form.
+Please complete all questions listed, or you can complete paper forms by accessing the PDF links located at the bottom of this page.

 You must speak with your Therapist about what types of AT might benefit you or the individual in need of AT.